Alternative assessments in response to COVID-19:

-Studying with the Faculty of Engineering, Computer and Mathematical Sciences enables you to gain practical experience through a range of projects, internships, placements and industry-led teaching.
+Studying with the Faculty of Engineering, Computer and Mathematical Sciences (ECMS) enables you to gain practical experience and improve your employability skills through a range of projects, internships and industry-led teaching.

-All Bachelor of Engineering (Honours) and Master of Engineering* students are required to complete an approved practical experience.
+All Bachelor of Engineering (Honours) and Master of Engineering students are required to complete an approved internship:

-- All students in pre-2019 degrees will need to complete 12 weeks of practical experience, consisting of at least 6 weeks' engineering (industry) experience.
+- All undergraduate students in pre-2019 engineering curriculum* will need to complete 12 weeks of practical experience, consisting of at least 6 weeks of industry experience under the supervision of a qualified engineer.

-You must complete both your academic requirements and practical experience to be eligible to graduate and obtain professional membership with Engineers Australia.
+You must complete both your academic requirements and required period of internship to be eligible to graduate and obtain professional membership with Engineers Australia.

-Your practical experience may be a combination of engineering and general practical experience, but must consist of at least six weeks’ approved engineering experience.
+Your internship may be a combination of engineering and general placement, but must consist of at least six weeks of approved engineering experience.

-Industry placements must be undertaken in an engineering environment, under a qualified engineer’s supervision (someone eligible for Engineers Australia corporate membership).
+Industry internships must be undertaken in an engineering environment, under a qualified engineer’s supervision (someone eligible for Engineers Australia corporate membership).

-To get the most out of your placement, you should ideally be exposed to a range of engineering activities that fall into the following categories:
+To get the most out of your internship, you should ideally be exposed to a range of engineering activities that fall into the following categories:

 - project management planning and analysis